-Among others, Express Entry-aligned PNPs in Ontario, Saskatchewan, British Columbia and Prince Edward Island have been extremely active in 2018.
-Ontario alone has three Express Entry-linked streams, which accounted for 95 per cent of all nominations issued by the province in 2018.
+Among others, Express Entry-aligned PNPs in Ontario, Saskatchewan, British Columbia, and Prince Edward Island have been extremely active in 2018.
+Ontario alone has three Express Entry-linked streams, which accounted for 95 percent of all nominations issued by the province in 2018.

 Today’s draw continued a trend established on September 5 that has seen IRCC issue 3,900 ITAs in five of the six all-program draws held since then.
-These larger draws resulted in a Express Entry record 11,700 invitations in October — more than double the 5,558 that were issued in October 2017.
+These larger draws resulted in an Express Entry record 11,700 invitations in October — more than double the 5,558 that were issued in October 2017.

 IRCC has a 2018 admissions target for its Federal High Skilled immigration category of 74,900 new permanent residents.
 This target is slated to grow to 81,400 in 2019, 85,800 in 2020 and 88,800 in 2021 under Canada’s updated multi-year immigration levels plan, which the government made public October 31.

 The majority of candidates admitted to Canada through the Federal High Skilled category have their applications for permanent resident status processed through the Express Entry system.

 The following are hypothetical examples of candidates who would have obtained an ITA in today’s draw: